adobe/aepsdk_flutter/plugins/flutter_aepmessaging/README.md

 ```

 ## Handling In App Messages using Message Object

+> Note: In order to use the methods defined in the Message class, use `getCachedMessages` to retrieve the messages that have been cached in-memory, and then use the Message objects returned.

 The `Message` object passed to the `MessagingDelegate` contains the following functions to handle a message: